RoyOltmans/garden-mqtt-deamon/README.md

 # garden-mqtt-deamon

-Garden control BLE Python rev 0.2
+Garden control BLE Python3 rev 0.3

 This tool is originally developed by RoyOltmans (https://github.com/RoyOltmans/garden-mqtt-deamon), but has been modified significantly.
 Main improvements are
 - Code rewritten from Python 2 to Python 3